pure-data/pddp/md-reference/file-move.md

 ---
 title: file move
-description: move a file to a new destination
+description: move a file to a new destination.
 categories:
 - object
-pdcategory: vanilla, File Management
+pdcategory: Misc
 last_update: '0.52'
 see_also:
 - text